Tips & Hints

 To prevent an injury pack heavy items like books, dinner plates and tools in small boxes under 20kgs which are easier to lift.

-Protect fragile and breakable items by wrapping each item in paper or bubble wrap, put some lighter items on top
+Protect fragile and breakable items by wrapping each item in paper or bubble wrap, put some lighter items on top if the box is getting too heavy, cushions and towels are great for filling gaps at the top.

 Always write FRAGILE or put a FRAGILE sticker on boxes with breakables.